ironblodz/tecprestige/wp-content/plugins/multibanco-ifthen-software-gateway-for-woocommerce/readme.txt

 * Tested with WordPress 5.5-alpha-47547 and WooCommerce 4.0.1

 = 4.2.0 =
-* Experimental: Automatically cancel unpaid orders after the Multibanco reference expires, if the "Incremental references with expiration date" mode is active
+* Experimental: Automatically cancel unpaid orders after the Multibanco reference expires, if the “Incremental references with expiration date” mode is active
-* Bugfix when hiding Multibanco settings fields, if the "Incremental references with expiration date" mode is active
+* Bugfix when hiding Multibanco settings fields, if the “Incremental references with expiration date” mode is active
 * New hourly cron event for general plugin use
 * Tested with WooCommerce 4.0.0-rc.1
 * Requires WooCommerce 2.6.0 or above